hammaadworks/yumyum/docs/prd/6-epic-details.md

     *   **Acceptance Criteria:** 1.
 A primary Supabase project and a pool of subsidiary vendor accounts are created.
 2. API keys are added to environment variables.
 3. A `vendor_mappings` table is created in the primary project.
 4. The manual vendor allocation process is documented in the wiki.
 *   **Story 2.2: Define and Apply Database Schema**
     *   *As the system, I need the database tables for vendor data to be created, so that data can be stored in a structured way.*
     *   **Acceptance Criteria:** 1.
-SQL scripts are written for `brand`, `dishes`, and `status` tables.
+SQL scripts are written for `brand`, `dishes`, `status`, and updated for `vendor_mappings` to include `membership_fee`, `membership_validity`, and `is_member`.
 2. The schema is consistent with the original GSheets structure.
 3. Scripts are applied to both Supabase projects.
-4. RLS is enabled on all tables.
+4. RLS is enabled on all tables, specifically including `vendor_mappings`.
 *   **Story 2.3: Implement Magic Link Authentication**
     *   *As a vendor, I want to securely log in using only my email, so that I don't have to remember a password.*
     *   **Acceptance Criteria:** 1.
 A `/login` page is created.
-2. Submitting an email triggers the Supabase magic link function.
-3. The UI informs the user to check their email.
-4. Clicking the link authenticates the user.
+2. Submitting an email first checks against the `vendor_mappings` table.
+3. If the email is not found in `vendor_mappings`, an error message is displayed, and no magic link is sent.
+4. If the email is found, it triggers the Supabase magic link function.
+5. The UI informs the user to check their email.
+6. Clicking the link authenticates the user and redirects them to `/{vendor-slug}/dashboard`.
 *   **Story 2.4: Create Protected Dashboard Route & Logout**
     *   *As a vendor, I want the management dashboard to be private, so that my business data is secure.*
     *   **Acceptance Criteria:** 1.
 A new route is created at `/vendor/dashboard`.
 2. Unauthenticated users are redirected to `/login`.
 3. A "Logout" button is available and functional.
 *   **Story 2.5: Create Project Wiki and Initial Documents**
     *   *As a new team member, I want a central place for documentation, so that I can get up to speed quickly.*
     *   **Acceptance Criteria:** 1.
 A `/wiki` directory is created at the project root.
 2. An initial document explaining the multi-account architecture is created.
 3. A second document detailing the manual vendor onboarding workflows is created.
+*   **Story 2.6: Develop Admin APIs for Membership Management**
+    *   *As an administrator, I want APIs to easily change a vendor's `is_member` status, so that I can manage their membership validity.*
+    *   **Acceptance Criteria:** 1.
+APIs are developed within the YumYum admin panel to update the `is_member` field in the `vendor_mappings` table.
+2. The APIs ensure proper authentication and authorization for admin users.
+3. The APIs can set `is_member` to `true` or `false` for a given vendor.

 #### **Epic 3: In-App Vendor Dashboard**
 *   **Story 3.1: Build Dashboard Layout and Data Connection**